Rahat Fateh Ali Khan: Early life

 Rahat was born into a Punjabi family of Qawwals and classical singers in Faisalabad, Punjab, Pakistan.
-He is the son of Farrukh Fateh Ali Khan, grandson of Fateh Ali Khan and the nephew of legendary Qawwali singer Nusrat Fateh Ali Khan.
+He is the son of Farrukh Fateh Ali Khan, grandson of Fateh Ali Khan and nephew of Qawwali singer Nusrat Fateh Ali Khan.

 Rahat displayed an adoration for music from a very young age and was often found to be singing with his uncle and father, as young as three.
 From an age of seven, he was already being trained by his uncle Nusrat Fateh Ali Khan in the art of singing Qawwali.

+His son Shahzaman Fateh Ali Khan is also a Qawwali singer, and a 2025 performance went viral as netizens compared his voice to that of Nusrat's.

 Career

-Rahat performed publicly for the first time, when he was nine, at the death anniversary of his grandfather.
-Since he was fifteen, he was an integral part of Nusrat Fateh Ali Khan's well-known qawwali group and toured the UK with his uncle in 1985.
-He also performed solo songs at different concerts, in addition to fulfilling his roles in the Quawalli group.
+Rahat performed publicly for the first time, when he was nine, on the death anniversary of his grandfather.
+Since he was fifteen, he was an integral part of Nusrat Fateh Ali Khan's well-known qawwali group and toured the United Kingdom with his uncle in 1985.
+He also performed solo songs at different concerts, in addition to fulfilling his roles in the Qawwali group.
 He debuted as a playback singer in Bollywood with the movie Paap (2003), in the song "Mann Ki Lagan".

-In April 2012 Rahat toured in the UK, performing at Wembley Arena and the Manchester Arena, playing to a combined audience of over 20,000 people and creating a record of maximum ticket-sales.
+In April 2012, Rahat toured in the UK, performing at Wembley Arena and the Manchester Arena, playing to a combined audience of over 20,000 people and creating a record of maximum ticket-sales.

 The song "Zaroori Tha" from the album Back 2 Love (2014) became the first original non-film music video from the Indian subcontinent to cross 100 million views on YouTube after two years, and 200 million views within three years of its release.
-Eventually it reached to 1 Billion views.
-He is also touring with Leo Twins from Nescafé Basement on a regular basis.
+Eventually it reached a billion views.
+He is also touring with Leo Twins from Nescafé Basement regularly.